apitestbase/apitestbase.github.io/_docs/en/integration-unit-testing-automation-in-cicd-pipeline.md

 ## Secrets

-ATB keeps secret values out of the workspace repo.
-Each environment is a YAML file under `fileplace/<workspace name>/environments/` (for example `environments/CICD.yaml`).
-An environment can define a secret by name, but the YAML never stores the value &mdash; it references the value by an id (a random string).
-The encrypted values live in a `secrets.properties` file under the `fileplace` folder of ATB's default data directory (see [Administration](/docs/en/administration) for where that is).
-That location is fixed &mdash; it stays at the default even when `ATB_DATA_DIR` is changed &mdash; and the file is local to the machine, never part of the workspace repo.
+A secret defined on an ATB environment keeps its value out of the workspace repo: the environment YAML stores only a reference, and the encrypted value lives in a local `secrets.properties` file that is never committed.
+See [Environments Management](/docs/en/environments-management) for how secrets are defined and stored.

 Developers keep their own private environment, typically `Local`, and add `Local.yaml` to `.gitignore` so it never reaches the repo.
 The shared `CICD`